Jerry Falwell Jr. wants FBI to probe ‘criminal conspiracy’ against him

-Falwell’s assertion comes in the wake of a Politico exposé, based on interviews with dozens of current and former Liberty University officials, that described “a culture of fear and self-dealing at the largest Christian college in the world.”
+Falwell’s revelation comes in the wake of a Politico exposé, based on interviews with dozens of current and former Liberty University officials, that described “a culture of fear and self-dealing at the largest Christian college in the world.”

 “It’s a dictatorship,” one current high-level employee of the school told Politico.
 “Nobody craps at the university without Jerry’s approval.”

 NBC News reached out to the FBI to find out if the agency has launched an investigation based on Falwell’s allegations.
 There was no immediate response.

 Liberty University spokesman Scott Lamb said they are aware that Falwell has reached out to the FBI.